 Plasma Ion Beam CVD (PIB-CVD) provides an effective alternative for depositing a variety of thin films at lower temperatures than those used in typical CVD reactors without settling for a lesser film quality.

-The Phoenix LS uses rectangular or round linear cathodes, also known as planar cathodes.
+The Phoenix LC uses rectangular or round linear cathodes, also known as planar cathodes.

 Conductive target materials, such as metals, are typically sputtered with DC power supplies.
 Magnetic materials, such as nickel or iron, are DC sputtered with enhanced magnet packs.
 Insulating target materials are reactively sputtered with either RF or Pulsed DC power delivery systems.